 The Authority's discretion is mainly limited by the CJEU's case law, pursuant to which the rejection of a necessary approval is limited to factual risks of public security and order.
-Only an actual and sufficiently serious danger to a fundamental interest of society would justify a rejection and mere economic reasons would not be sufficient.

 4.6 Can a decision be challenged or appealed, including by third parties?
 Is the relevant procedure administrative or judicial in character?